 2. Have Afternoon Tea at The Pump Room

-One of the first things you should do after booking your lodgings in Bath is to book your table for afternoon tea at The Pump Room.
-It’s a truly exquisite experience — from the food to the live music.
-Everything is wonderful.
+One of the first things you should do after deciding to visit Bath is to book your table for afternoon tea at The Pump Room.
+It’s a truly exquisite experience.

 The author and her mom sit at a table for afternoon tea at The Pump Room - one of the things to see and do in Bath